jecombe/NFTGuessr/README.md

 ### Token management

+- A total of 50 million SpaceCoin tokens are created.
+They are allocated among the team (10%) and the users (80%), with a portion reserved (10%).
+The distribution is carried out using the game.
+- 1 SPC is minted when player guess and distribute with all creators of GeoSpace (the creators must call claimReward).
 1 SPC is created when a player win a NFT.
 1 SPC is burn when a player create a NFT.

 ### Fees management